-DATE: September 18, 2023
+DATE: September 12, 2024

 Illegal or misuse of drugs or alcohol by university faculty, staff, or students can adversely affect the educational environment and interfere with maximum achievement of personal, social, and educational goals.
 Therefore, it is the policy of North Carolina State University to maintain a drug-free workplace and campus.
-The unlawful manufacture, distribution, possession and/or use of controlled substances or the unlawful possession, use or distribution of alcohol is prohibited on NC State's campus, in the workplace, or as part of any of the university's activities.
+The unlawful manufacture, distribution, possession and/or use of controlled substances and the unlawful possession, use or distribution of alcohol is prohibited on NC State's campus, in the workplace, or as part of any of the university's activities.
 The workplace and campus include all NC State premises where the activities of the university are conducted.
-The information below provides NC State's policies, as well as the applicable state and federal laws, on illegal drugs and alcohol, and is intended to assist you in gathering information about alcohol and other drugs and the problems and concerns associated with their misuse.
-In addition, the below information is to make you aware of the many resources available if you, or a friend or family member, are needing help for a substance use problem.
-Furthermore, in compliance with the Drug-Free Schools and Communities Act and The Drug-Free Workplace Act, the university is providing you with this information as part of its annual notification designed to reduce drug and alcohol misuse, and to promote the health and safety of our students and employees.
+The memorandum provides information on NC State's policies and applicable state and federal laws relating to illegal drugs and alcohol, and it is intended to assist you in gathering information about alcohol and other drugs, the problems and concerns associated with their misuse, and information on the many resources available if you, a friend, or family member need help with a substance use problem.
+In compliance with the Drug-Free Schools and Communities Act and The Drug-Free Workplace Act, the university is providing you with this information as part of its annual notification designed to reduce drug and alcohol misuse and to promote the health and safety of our students and employees.